lucychambers/techtohuman/about.md

 Tech Translation is my hobby, and this is my playground.

-[Musings](http://techtohuman.com/musings/) is a scratchpad: Where I can't find examples, I am inclined to make up definitions and explanations myself.
-There's a lot of blossoming thoughts in there.
-As you will see from introduction, these are less like blog posts, and more explicitly version-controlled, learning-out-loud pieces: I would never publish anything if I waited for it all to be perfect.
+[Musings](http://techtohuman.com/musings/) is a scratchpad: ways in which I have experiemented to make sense of technical topics myself and to explain them to other people.
+Hence, it will include everything from facilitation techniques to methods of explaining things that I have found particularly useful.
+Explicitly non-perfect: These are intended less like blog posts and more as version-controlled, learning-out-loud pieces which I update as my thinking changes. <small> I would never publish anything if I waited for it all to be perfect. </small>

-*And no, the title is not a reference to me thinking "techies" are somehow not human.*